Cauliflower Bites with Sticky Sauce

 • Lightly grease a baking sheet with cooking spray and set aside.

-• Add egg whites to a large ziploc bag; add cauliflower florets, close the bag, and shake it around until everything is well combined.
+• Add egg whites to a large ziploc bag; add cauliflower florets to the bag, close it, and shake it around until everything is well combined.

-• In a separate ziploc bag combine panko crumbs, paprika, cumin, garlic powder, salt, and pepper; add cauliflower florets to the bag, close it, and shake it around until everything is well combined.
+• In a separate ziploc bag combine the panko crumbs, paprika, cumin, garlic powder, salt, and pepper; add the cauliflower florets to the bag, close it, and shake it around until everything is well combined and coated.

-• Transfer cauliflower florets to previously prepared baking sheet; bake for 15 to 18 minutes, or until tender and lightly browned.
+• Transfer the cauliflower florets to the prepared baking sheet; bake for 15 to 18 minutes, or until tender and lightly browned.

 • Simmer for 10 minutes.

-• In a small mixing bowl combine cornstarch and water and stir until cornstarch is dissolved.
+• In a small mixing bowl combine cornstarch and water and stir until the cornstarch is dissolved.

-• Add cornstarch mixture to soy sauce mixture and stir to combine; remove from heat.
+• Whisk the cornstarch mixture into the soy sauce mixture and whisk to combine; remove from heat.

-• Remove cauliflower florets from oven and either add them to the sauce OR pour sauce over the florets.
-Mix until well combined.
+• Remove the cauliflower florets from the oven and either add them to the sauce OR pour the sauce over the florets.
+Mix and toss until well combined.

 • Garnish with toasted sesame seeds and green onions.

-• Serve as appetizer or serve over rice.
+• Serve as an appetizer or serve it over rice for a complete vegetarian meal.

 Nutrition